BW-BH-FoodTruck2/back-end/README.md

 ## Read

-For A list of all trucks
+For A list of all menu items:
 **GET** request to:
 ` https://food-truck-trackr.herokuapp.com/api/menuitems`

-For a single truck
+For a single menu item:
 **GET** request to:
 ` https://food-truck-trackr.herokuapp.com/api/menuitems/id` (where `id` is the id of the item you want.)
 example: `https://food-truck-trackr.herokuapp.com/api/menuitems/1` would get you the item with an id of `1`.